SeyeonLee/ObjectDetectionOnCommand/README.md

 	- __Windows__:
 	If you are using a Windows machine, you can use [WinZip](https://www.winzip.com/win/en/tar-file.html) to extract the folder.

-3. Place all the folders and data in "/home/ubuntu/VocDevkit/" and run the ObjectDetectionOnCommand.ipynb.
+3. Place all the folders and files in "/home/ubuntu/VocDevkit/" and run the ObjectDetectionOnCommand.ipynb.